DESERVING people who have helped put the sunshine back into Morecambe have been nominated in our 2013 Sunshine Awards.

-Over the past few weeks, we have been gathering votes in our reader community awards.
+Over the past few weeks, we have been gathering nominations in our reader community awards.

 Here is the list of nominees, along with endorsements from the readers who nominated them.

 “A truly great and generous man...his community art projects are amazing and his understated work in schools, as well as his maintenance of the Eric Morecambe statue, really should be recognised.”

 Emma Hamilton, West End Impact

 “A kind and lovely person who gives up her time to help others whatever the situation...from homeless people to those suffering with mental health issues..someone who thinks of others before herself.”

 “She is 81 and disabled, but it does not stop her helping people out.
 She raises money for Cystic Fibrosis, Save-a-Pet and Wolfwood to mention a few, and at the moment is working on knitting hats, scarves and blankets for the homeless and collects stamps for retired horses and donkeys.”

 “A group of dedicated volunteers who love Morecambe’s old theatre and have done so much to keep it in the public eye and raise money for its restoration.”

 “A new charity based at the former Central Methodist Church who collect food and drink then distribute it to those in need in the Poulton area.”

 Homestart Morecambe and Lancaster